Chinese syzygies by insertions: Preliminaries on rewriting

+The \emph{leftmost} (resp. \emph{rightmost}) \emph{rewriting path} on a word $u$ is the rewriting path obtained by applying the leftmost (resp. rightmost) normalization strategy $\sigma^\vdash_u$ (resp. $\sigma^\dashv_u$).
+We refer the reader to~\cite{GuiraudMalbos12advances} for more details on rewriting normalization strategies.

-A rewriting system~$R$ on $X$ is \emph{semi-quadratic} (resp. \emph{quadratic}) if for all~$\gamma$ in $R$ we have~$|s(\gamma)|=2$ and $|t(\gamma)|\leq 2$ (resp.~~$|s(\gamma)|= |t(\gamma)| = 2$).
-By definition, the sources of the critical branchings of a semi-quadratic rewriting system are of length~$3$.
-When $R$ is reduced, there are at most two rewriting paths with respect to $R$ with source a word of length $3$.
-We will denote by $\rho_{l,p}(w)$~(resp.~$\sigma_{r,p}(w)$) the word obtained by the rewriting path of length $p$ with source a word~$w$ starting with the leftmost (resp. rightmost) reduction strategy.
-Given a word $w$, we will denote by~$\len_l(w)$ (resp.~$\len_r(w)$) the length of the leftmost~(resp. rightmost) rewriting path from~$w$ to its normal form.
+A rewriting system~$R$ on $X$ is \emph{semi-quadratic} if for all~$\gamma$ in $R$ we have~$|s(\gamma)|=2$ and $|t(\gamma)|\leq 2$.
+The sources of the critical branchings of a semi-quadratic rewriting system are of length~$3$.
+When $R$ is reduced, there are at most two rewriting paths with respect to $R$ with source a word of length~$3$.
+We will denote by~$\len_l(w)$ (resp.~$\len_r(w)$) the length of the leftmost~(resp. rightmost) rewriting path from~$w$ to its normal form.